 Figure-7 Axiom Reduction Fails for Mutually Exclusive Data

-Now, there are multiple independent axiom sets (X, Y, and Z) which explain mutually exclusive phenomena (PX, PY, and PZ).
+Now, there are multiple independent axiom sets (X, Y, and Z) that explain mutually exclusive phenomena (PX, PY, and PZ).
 Each of the axiom sets is by itself incomplete.
 Put together, all the axiom sets are inconsistent.
-Each of the theories that employ an incomplete axiom set is ultimately false even though it can be empirically confirmed, because there are other phenomena where it doesn’t work.
+Each of the theories that employ an incomplete axiom set is ultimately false even though it can be empirically confirmed because there are other phenomena where it doesn’t work.
 The truth of the theory has therefore nothing to do with its empirical confirmation.

-It follows that if we make a choice—e.g., for an axiom set—these choices will be false, even though they will seem to work in certain limited number of scenarios.
+It follows that if we make a choice—e.g., for an axiom set—these choices will be false, even though they will seem to work in a certain limited number of scenarios.
 To know that these choices are false, we would have to find the phenomena where they don’t work.
 If you have found those phenomena, you must discard the theory as being empirically confirmed and yet false because it doesn’t always work.

 Figure-8 Different Theories Work at Different Scales